hezarbamerni/opioid-deaths-analysis/README.md

 State Analysis: Provides a state-level analysis of opioid-related deaths.

-The last sheet offers an overview of the data, summarizing key findings and any important notes about the dataset.
+An overview sheet of the data, summarizing key findings and any important notes about the dataset.

+The last sheet is the raw dataset.

 Feel free to explore the data and charts for insights on the opioid crisis across the U.S. from 1999 to 2014.